The Republic of Mauritius Implements Global Minimum Tax

 • The inclusion of taxes such as DMTT and AMT in the analysis of “covered taxes” under the GloBE rules.

-• Consistency in local documentation and information reports to be submitted, especially in relation to intra-group transactions.
+• Consistency in local documentation and information reports to be filed, especially regarding intra-group transactions.

-In this context, regulatory compliance becomes crucial to avoid tax adjustments or contingencies associated with prices that are not aligned with the arm’s length principle.
+In this context, regulatory compliance becomes crucial to avoid tax adjustments or contingencies associated with prices not aligned with the Arm’s Length Principle.

-At TPC Group, we advise multinational companies on complying with their tax obligations in the Republic of Mauritius and other jurisdictions that have adhered to Pillar 2.
+At TPC Group, we advise multinational companies to comply with their tax obligations in the Republic of Mauritius and other jurisdictions subject to Pillar 2.

 Our team helps you:

-• Assess the tax impact of the new measures.
+• Assess the tax effects of the new measures.

-• Restructure your transfer pricing policies in accordance with international regulations.
+• Restructure your Transfer Pricing policies under international regulations.

 • Prepare the documentation required by the Mauritian tax authority.